mlindgren/blog-archive/source/_posts/2014-10-08-dataclysm-who-we-are-when-we-think-no-ones-looking.markdown

 really just looks like a population map.
 What's more, it appears to include Canadian responses even though I can only assume that Rudder is referring the US when he writes "_a_ nation," singular.
-And again, there is no discussion of important methodological questions and possible confounding factors, such as whether OkCupid's user base is disproportionately urban (which doesn't seem unlikely to me), and whether or not that was corrected for if so.
+And again, there is no discussion of important methodological questions or possible confounding factors, such as whether OkCupid's user base is disproportionately urban (which doesn't seem unlikely to me), and whether or not that was corrected for if so.